vtex/faststore/docs/docs/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website.md

 sidebar_position: 1
 ---

 In this guide, you will learn how to integrate your **FastStore** storefront project with **VTEX** and how to make it publicly available to end-users.
+Besides that, you'll have the VTEX Checkout functioning by the end of this guide.

 Notice that we strongly recommend taking this guide as a first step when integrating your storefront project with VTEX.
-This way, by the end of this guide, you will be able to continue configuring other VTEX solutions (**Checkout**, **Order Placed**, **Login**, and **My Account**) and check them working in production as you integrate them with your project.
+This way, by the end of this guide, you will be able to continue configuring other VTEX solutions (**Order Placed**, **Login**, and **My Account**) and check them working in production as you integrate them with your project.

 ---